kasperbauer/metrix/README.md

 Pitch: Slide Time | Sets the amount of time it takes to move from one pitch to the next (Note: Only 'analog' slide type is supported atm.)
 MIDI: Channel | Sets the MIDI channel for sending the track sequence to
 Crow: Gate Type | Sets the signal type crow generates to gate / trigger / envelope type
-Crow: Envelope Attack | Sets the attack time of the generated envelope
+Crow: Env.
+Attack | Sets the attack time of the generated envelope
-Crow: Envelope Sustain | Sets the sustain time of the generated envelope
+Crow: Env.
+Sustain | Sets the sustain time of the generated envelope
-Crow: Envelope Release | Sets the release time of the generated envelope
+Crow: Env.
+Release | Sets the release time of the generated envelope